etalli/dotfiles/README.md

 * **Keyboard** (internal and external):
   * Caps Lock → Control
 * **Desktop & Dock**:
-  * Hot corner (Launch pad, etc.)
+  * Hot Corners (Launchpad, etc.)
 * **Display**:
-  * How to activate only external monitor:
+  * How to use only the external monitor:
     * Set to mirroring mode
     * Set Mac brightness as low as possible from the touch bar (screen will be disabled)

 * **File Sharing**
-  * Apple/System Settings…/General/File Sharing/Turn On.
-Check the URL like smb://172.16.80.113, then save by +
+  * Apple › System Settings… › General › File Sharing › Turn On.
+Note the URL (e.g., `smb://172.16.80.113`), then save with +
-  * Apple/System Settings…/General/Screen Sharing/Turn On.
-Check the URL like vnc://172.16.80.113, then save by +
+  * Apple › System Settings… › General › Screen Sharing › Turn On.
+Note the URL (e.g., `vnc://172.16.80.113`), then save with +

 ---